 - Be a U. S. citizen.

-- Have a faculty mentor who will supervise your research project during the duration of the scholarship period.
+- Have a faculty mentor who will supervise your research project during the duration of the internship period.

 - Have a research project with strong NASA relevance.